 The top priority for alcohol users and their loved ones should be keeping an eye out for relapse warning signs, especially those of the emotional stage as they are the earliest signs and this is the stage that is easiest to pull back from.
 Relapse prevention has been studied for decades, and the approach to it has remained relatively stable over the years.

 In the emotional stage of reversion, the alcohol user should focus on self-care.
-This means finding ways to de-stress, ensuring they are eating and sleeping well, giving themselves the space and time they need to get better, and seeking out therapy and group meetings that assist them in remaining strong.
+This means finding ways to de-stress, ensuring they are eating and sleeping well, giving themselves space and time they need to get better, and seeking out therapy and group meetings that assist them in remaining strong when it is time to seek help.
 In the mental stage, the alcohol user needs to remain honest with themselves and others.
-For example, when they are glamorizing their past use in their minds, they need to think it through, going beyond those first few drinks and having fun to the isolation and despair they felt when their addiction took over their lives and before recovery took place.
-It is also important that the alcohol user reminds themselves that the reason they are in recovery is for their own benefit, not others, even if their recovery does help other people as well.
+For example, when they are glamorizing their past use in their minds, they need to think it through, to go beyond those first few drinks and having fun to the isolation and despair they felt when their addiction took over their lives and before recovery took place.
+It is also important that the alcohol user reminds themselves that the reason they are in recovery is for their benefit, not others, even if their recovery does help other people as well.

 In any stage of reversion, the alcohol user should not be afraid to reach out and let loved ones know they are at risk of using again or are using again.
 This is why it is so important that users have support systems in place as they enter the recovery stage.
 These people should be prepared to listen and seek out help.